Countly/countly-sdk-documentation/web/next.md

 </div>
 <h2>Report feedback</h2>
 <p>
-  In case you don't want to use Countly provided feedback and rating UI, you may use your own UI and simply report collected data to Countly.
+  In case you don't want to use Countly provided feedback and rating UI where you have to provide 'feedback' and 'star-rating' consents respectively, you may use your own UI and simply report collected data to Countly.
 </p>
 <div class="tabs">